m-vrt/cv-project/README.md

 After evaluating multiple **SoA object detection and segmentation models**, **YOLOv8-Seg was ultimately chosen as the final system** due to its **real-time performance and segmentation accuracy**.

-The **final output video (`output_yolo_seg.mp4`)** presents the results of **YOLOv8-Seg**, seamlessly blending segmentation into the scene while ensuring objects are clearly identified without obstructing the original environment.
+The **final output video is available via the link in the Project Report**.
+The results of **YOLOv8-Seg** seamlessly blend segmentation into the scene while ensuring objects are clearly identified without obstructing the original environment.
 To enhance clarity, **white contour outlines highlight the segmented areas**, making the segmentation effect distinct even in complex settings.
 This approach ensures segmentation is **visually clear while preserving the readability of the video**.

 ## Installation